t3hmun/t3hsite/_posts/2015-10-13-part-05-guide-to-the-complete-theme.md

 I've accessibility and ease of use were high on my list of priorities in the design.

+I've avoided justifying text, leaving a ragged right.
+Justified text has a much neater appearance but many people find difficult to read.

 I've purposely avoided having menus or content on the sides of the page.
 There are many reasons for this: